 Youth in Illinois are also experiencing physical health hardships and engaging in risky behaviors that may lead to adverse outcomes.
 Poor health in childhood leads to negative results in school readiness and lasting difficulties for future health.
-The Kids Count Data Center placed Illinois' health ranking at 23 in 2022, a drop of 13 ranks since 2017.
-State rankings depend on a variety of health factors, including youth exposure to violence, family stress, inadequate housing, lack of preventive healthcare, poverty, and substance use.
-Many youth in the state do not have access to preventive medical and dental care, one of the major factors in the health ranking.
-In 2020, 33 percent of children in the state did not receive both medical and dental care, and 15 percent of youth did not visit a health care professional for illness, wellness checks, or physical examinations.
-A figure exacerbating this issue is the number of youth lacking health insurance in the state.
-Fourteen percent of adults in the state reported living in households with children who lack health insurance as of July 2022.
-Children without health insurance are less likely to receive care when they need it due to the potential financial burden of healthcare visits.
+The Kids Count Data Center placed Illinois' health ranking at 23 in 2022, which is a drop of 13 ranks since 2017.18 State rankings depend on a variety of health factors, including youth exposure to violence, family stress, inadequate housing, lack of preventive healthcare, poverty, and substance abuse.19 Many youth in the state do not have access to preventive medical and dental care, one of the major factors in the health ranking.
+Between 2020 and 2021, 39 percent of children in the state did not receive medical care and dental care.
+In addition, 19 percent of youth did not visit a health care professional for illness, wellness checks, or physical examinations.20 A figure exacerbating this issue is the number of youth lacking health insurance in the state.
+Fourteen percent of adults in the state reported living in households with children who lack health insurance as of July 2022.21 Children without health insurance coverage are less likely to receive care when they need it due to the potential financial burden of visiting healthcare professionals.